AlanFall/mr_blankie/README.md

 * Automatic calculation of percentages from pixels
 * Automatic calculations of rems from pixels
 * Easy to use Media Queries in your normal css flow

-Open an issue for any problems that you encounter.